Drug Interactions and HIV/AIDS

 Some drugs induce (speed up) the action of the liver enzymes.
 This causes other drugs to be metabolized and removed from the system more quickly, which:

-Some drugs used to treat HIV-related conditions speed up liver enzymes.
+Some drugs used to treat other medical conditions speed up liver enzymes.
 This can be a serious problem if it causes the HIV drugs to be metabolized too quickly.
 If HIV drug levels drop too low:

 The non-nucleoside reverse transcriptase inhibitors (NNRTIs) such as Viramune (nevirapine) and Sustiva (efavirenz) speed up enzymes and remove some other drugs from the system more quickly.
 If you are taking a drug that speeds up liver enzymes, your health care provider may need to increase the doses of your other medications.